JakHer/Advanced-React/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm run storybook`

-Runs the storybook in the development mode.<br />
-Open [http://localhost:9009](http://localhost:9009) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.